What To Do After Buying a Domain Name

 Connecting your domain to your hosting provider is relatively easy.
 You can do it via two methods:

-• Changing the nameservers to that of your web hosting provider.
+• Changing the nameservers to those of your web hosting provider.

 • Adding a DNS A record.